 Please call the Union Hall or your Business Agent if you have any questions or need assistance, or email LU537unionhall@pipefitters537.com.
-I also encourage you to receive text alerts by texting L537 to 77222 and follow us on Facebook and Twitter for the latest updates.
-Though we face some uncertainty in the coming weeks, we will get through this and emerge stronger than ever, as one Union.
+To receive the latest updates, I encourage you to sign up for text alerts by texting L537 to 77222 and follow us on Facebook and Twitter.

 Business Manager/Financial Secretary-Treasurer